VIII. FACULTY WORKING CONDITIONS

 In the process of their research, Rice University faculty, research staff, postdoctoral fellows, graduate students, and undergraduate students, inevitably make a record of their methods, approaches and findings, known broadly as research data.
 The university and the researchers have certain rights and responsibilities pertaining to the management of that data.

 The research investigators have the right to use data for future research and to disseminate data to the broader community.
 This is subject to compliance with laws and regulations, as well as any contractual obligations, regarding the conduct of research.
 In addition, the research investigators must assist the university in fulfilling obligations related to the appropriate use of human and animal subjects, the safe use of hazardous materials, the protection of the university’s intellectual property rights, and compliance with the requirements of research sponsors and governmental agencies.
 Research data must also be protected to ensure that the university can effectively oversee and investigate any conflict of interest and research misconduct issues.

-The details of this policy and an outline of procedures that a principal investigator must follow are found in the Approved Faculty Related Policy on Research Data Management.
-Detailed implementation procedures are being drafted at this time.
+The details of this policy and an outline of procedures that a principal investigator must follow are found in Policy 308, Research Data Management.

 4. The University's Name and Trademarks